Automated Inference of Graph Transformation Rules: Preliminaries

 \section{Preliminaries}

 In this section we establish the necessary formal foundations.
 First, we reiterate the relevant parts of double-pushout (DPO) framework for graph transformation.
 Second, we introduce the notions necessary for the method introduced in~Section~\ref{sec:methods} within the graph transformation framework, such as the transition system.
-Although the method generalizes to extensive adhesive categories~\cite{LackS04}, we limit our presentation to graphs as defined below, in order to give a more intuitive exposition covering our intended application areas.

 \begin{definition}[Graph] A graph $G = (V, E)$ is a couple consisting of a set of vertices $V = V(G)$ and a set of edges $E = E(G)$.
 An edge $e \in E(G)$ is a pair $({{}^\bullet}e, e^\bullet)$ of multisets of elements of $V(G)$. \end{definition}